microfoundry/MicroFoundry-XC6194A-WS2811-Expansion-PCB/README.md

 ## Description
 The Micro Foundry XC6194A WS2811 (aka: NeoPixel) RGB Expansion PCB provides the ability to drive a RGB LED illuminated Momentary switch or up to 3 individual LED indicators (with common anode) in addition to offering voltage translation where the XC6194A switched VCC differs from MCU VCC.

+**NOTE:** Utilizing the WS2811 Expansion PCB with the Micro Foundry XC6194A JST PH Style Breakout PCB with an input of less than 5vdc is not guarenteed to function properly.

 ## WS2811 Features
 The WS2811 IC provides 256 levels of PWM control per channel and a single wire NZR communication protocol supported by numerous Arduino libraries such as:
 - [Adafruit NeoPixel](https://github.com/adafruit/Adafruit_NeoPixel)